December 14

 wilson basketball

 This Wilson basketball is the answer to all of your new basketball needs.
-This basketball is available in 6 different colors; this basketball is NFHS certified to be used in high school and youth games.
+This basketball is available in 6 different colors; it is NFHS-certified to be used in high school and youth games.

-Build-in composite channels help create a consistent feel and texture throughout the entire basketball.
+Build-in composite channels help create a consistent feel and texture throughout the basketball.

 This basketball is great for indoor purposes or for players who are always balling in a gym.
 This is not a great outdoor basketball, as the structure is built to bounce on hardwood floors, not concrete and rocks.